 WinMerge is not a hex editor.
 WinMerge can show binary files contents and differences between them.
 But the information is meant for viewing only: editing binary files with WinMerge can break the files.

-There are three kind of versions available in the downloads page.
+There are two kind of versions available in the downloads page.

 If you find a bug, please submit it as a bug report.
 Please attach as much information as you can: at a minimum, the version number of WinMerge that you are using.
 If you can, also attach a configuration log which, you can display by clicking → in the WinMerge window.
 Good information in a bug report makes it more likely that your bug will be fixed quickly.